Find a family connection, contact a friend, ask a question

 I have just been browsing your website and found it so interesting.
 I have ancestors that lived on the Isle of Dogs and would like to know more.
 My great-great-grandfather, William Babage Hill, was born in Devonport in 1815.
 He appears on the 1841 Census, aged 25, as a shipwright.
 He spent all his life on the Island, and had seven sons.
 The 1881 Census shows him living at 376 Manchester Road, with two of his sons nearby, one at 380 and one at 402.
 Mr great-grandfather Frederick Caslake Hill was a master baker living for a time in Robin Hood Lane.
 There is a family story of a big house, with servants, which became a library.
 I have always assumed it is in some way connected with the family.
 Do you know of this family and can you help?From Miss J.M.Armour, in Bournemouth.

 The original William Hill was one of the many shipwrights who migrated to the Island from the West Country in the early nineteeenth century, to work and settle down with a family.The “big house that became a library” might have been Osborne House, in Island Gardens, which became the Island’s first public library in 1895 .
 There are a number of people named “Hill” in the Photograph Collection and several references in the Newsletter Index, but without more information, such as the maiden names of the wives of the seven sons, it’s hard to estabish any connections.

-A personal visit and plenty of time to browse, is the best solution in a case like this, unless another reader can make a link?
+A personal visit for a lengthy browse in the archives is the best solution in a case like this.

 Flynn, Stammers, Searle